-I will be testing growing tomatoes on strings this year to evaluate and provide you with the best advice to help you with this method.
+I will be testing growing the best tomatoes vertically on strings to evaluate and provide you with the best advice to help you with this method.

 My article on the Best Way to Grow Tomatoes will have details about the tomatoes I am testing with other details for you to see.

-What you need to Grow Tomatoes on Strings
+What you need to Grow the Best Tomatoes Vertically on Strings

 To test the string method I have used products I have for a temporary structure, if this is successful I will be building a permanent structure and will provide specific details of the items you will need to build your own permanent structure.

 The cost for these items is fairly minimal so it will not impact your garden budget too much.
 I will provide costs after testing is complete for each of these items and links to purchase them.

 - 2-3 posts for supporting wires for strings

 - Wire or cable for holding up tomatoes

 - Tomato string hooks and plant clips